 Tips and tricks

-Handle dough as little as possible - When you are ready to roll out the dough, try not to handle it too much with your hands.
-This warms up the dough faster, causing it to spread in the oven.
+Handle dough as little as possible - Try not to handle the dough too much with your hands.
+This warms up the dough faster and causes spreading in the oven.

 Chill cut cookies before baking - Whether you have issues with cookies spreading or not, I highly recommend chilling your dough for a second time before baking.
 Place the entire baking sheet into the refrigerator for about 10 minutes before baking.